onkelpit/jekyll-now/_posts/2018-01-06-Network-Notes.md

 title: Network notes
 ---

-Recently i got rolled out by my new ISP.
-A syncronious fibre-optic connection to the Internet with 200 MBit/s.
-Until my phone number is not transfered from my old cable ISP (Nov 2018) i can use the fibre connection free of charge.
+Recently I got rolled out by my new ISP.
+A synchronous fibre-optic connection to the Internet with 200 MBit/s.
+Until my phone number is not transfered from my old cable ISP (Nov 2018) I can use the fibre connection free of charge.

-So for nearly one year i have the wonderful situation that i can use two ISP and only pay one.
-As my main firewall i plan to use a pfSense box and use that as a load-balancer.
+So for nearly one year I have the wonderful situation that I can use two ISP and only pay one.
+As my main firewall I plan to use a pfSense box and use that as a load-balancer.

-In addition to that i have to optimize my WiFi signal from the router and several APs.
-So i got a TP-Link TP-WL1043ND for 15 bucks on a local fb group and flashed it with LEDE.
+In addition to that I have to optimize my WiFI signal from the router and several APs.
+So I got a TP-Link TP-WL1043ND for 15 bucks on a local fb group and flashed it with LEDE.

 | ![TP-WL1043ND]({{ site.baseurl }}/images/TL-WR1043ND-03.jpg) |
 |:--:|